a1k0n/a1k0n.github.io/_posts/2011-07-07-english-word-segmentation.markdown

-Note that a greedy approach won't work: if we just run through the sentence one letter at a time and choose whether or not a space appears after the letter based on which is more likely, we won't be able to resolve the above "orient..." vs. "or i ent..." example correctly.
+Note that a greedy approach won't work: if we just run through the sentence one letter at a time and choose whether or not a space appears after the letter based on which is more likely, we won't be able to resolve the above "segmenta..." vs. "segment a..." example correctly.

 We have to go through the sentence and try it both ways -- is the entire sentence more likely if we put a space here, or not?
 We could try all 2<sup>N</sup> combinations through a backtracking search and keep only the maximum.
 That would get the right answer, but very, very slowly.

-It turns out we can do better.
+We can do better.
 To see how, let's formalize the problem mathematically.
 A "phrase" is a particular output of the algorithm with spaces between some of the input characters &mdash; a set of words separated by spaces.
 The probability of a phrase is the product of the probability of each word in it, and the probability of a word is the product of the probability of each letter given the previous letters, and the probability of ending the word on the last letter.

 For instance, the word "the" is the probability of seeing a word start with "t", times the probability of "h" following "t", times the probability of "e"